trsctr/trsctr.github.io/README.md

 # trsctr.github.io

-Personal web page built with React, TypeScript, Vite, TailwindCSS, React-three-fiber.
+A personal website built with **React, TypeScript, Vite, Tailwind CSS, and React-Three-Fiber**.

+## Overview

+I created this project as a space to **learn, explore, and experiment** with modern web technologies.
+The site features:
+- A **GLSL shader-based animated background** for visual interest
+- An **interactive 3D mesh** using React-Three-Fiber and Drei
+- A **functional contact form**
+- A clean, responsive UI built with Tailwind CSS

+## Future Plans

-I created this so I could learn, explore and experiment, and I aim to showcase my projects and work on this page in the future.
+I plan to expand this site to showcase my projects and explore new web technologies through continuous iteration.

-<a href="https://trsctr.github.io" target="_blank">Click here to see the deployed page</a> (opens to a new tab).
+[**Click here**](https://trsctr.github.io) to see the deployed page (opens in a new tab).